Strength athletics: Television

 Perhaps the most famous event is the World's Strongest Man competition, still described by a number of highly respected authorities in the sport as the premier event in strength athletics.

-The concept behind "The World's Strongest Men", as it was originally named, was developed in 1977 for CBS by Langstar Inc. David Webster, a Scot who later received an OBE for his services to sport, was the head coordinator of the competition from its inception.
+The concept behind 'The World's Strongest Men', as it was originally named, was developed in 1977 for CBS by Langstar Inc. David Webster, a Scot who later received an OBE for his services to sport, was the head coordinator of the competition from its inception.
 Dr Douglas Edmunds, seven-times Scottish shot and discus champion and twice world caber champion, worked with Webster.
 When Webster retired from his position, Edmunds took over.
 These two men were responsible for inviting the competitors and choosing the events.
 They selected men who had shown prowess in the mainstream fields of strength sports and field athletics events, such as shot put, American football, powerlifters, bodybuilders and wrestlers.
 The idea was to create a spectacle that would test competitors against one another.

 The show was enough of a success that it began to be replicated in other countries, such as Britain's Strongest Man (1979).
 Competitors began shifting from unpaid amateurs to professional strongmen.
-By the end of the 20th century, and in to the 21st, other strongman programs and events were created such as Strongman Championship hosted by comedian Errol Silverman.
+By the end of the 20th century, and in to the 21st, other strongman programs and events were created such as Strongman Championship hosted by Errol Silverman.
 Other competitions have been televised, such as the World Muscle Power Championships, World Strongman Challenge, Arnold Strongman Classic, Giants Live, Highlander World Championships, World Strongman Federation, and Europe's Strongest Man.